How to Remove a Menstrual Cup Safely with No Mess

 Most menstrual cups have rounded rims which make the cup easier to remove.
 You can also look for cups with a stem rather than a ball on the base.
 Sometimes this is easier to locate.
-Menstrual cups that have no protruding designs or logos, and are completely smooth on the outside, might also make a difference if you are very sensitive, but this will make a very minimal difference.
+You can also look for a cup with no protruding designs or logos and are completely smooth on the outside.
+This might also make a difference if you are very sensitive, but this will make a very minimal difference.

 Below we have compiled the smoothest cups with stems (that can be cut to size) currently on the market!

 - More of a V-shaped cup, rather than a bell shape. once the seal is loose, the cup is much easier to slide out.

 - Very smooth outside, which also makes cleaning a breeze.

 - Larger air holes than other cups which make breaking the seal easier